RobinMalfait/placebo/README.md

      ·     1.
 This note belongs to the other diagnostic ·     2.
 This note belongs to the superscript indicator.
      ·     2.
 This note also belongs to the superscript indicator.
+     ·       - And also has some nested/child notes.
+     ·       - Just like these right here!
      └─

 ```

 <details>